 Did you know that over 7% of working Americans have more than one job?
 That number is steadily increasing.
 Like many other Americans, you might have already had a second job.

 Chances are you had that second job before you received your Workers’ Compensation.
 If this is the case, getting Workers’ Compensation from one job does not necessarily mean you will get it from the other one as well.
 Nor does this mean you’ll be restricted from working both jobs.

 In this situation, it’s highly advisable to talk with your physician first.
 Let them know you are working two jobs and ask if you can work either-or.

 After that, you must report both of your jobs and their earnings to the SCWCC.
 If you do not, they might assume you are trying to get away with committing fraud.
 Also, let your employers know that you are working at another location.

-You might also be asking “Can you change jobs while on Workers’ Comp?”
-And this is possible, but you might risk losing your benefits from Workers’ Comp from your other job.
+You might also be asking “Can you change jobs while on Workers’ Compensation?”
+And this is possible, but you might risk losing your benefits from Workers’ Compensation from your other job.

-Note that if you get Workers’ Comp from one job and cannot work there, the other employer can still fire you.
-But, this can only happen if Workers’ Comp does not restrict you from working your second job.
+Note that if you get Workers’ Compensation from one job and cannot work there, the other employer can still fire you.
+But, this can only happen if Workers’ Compensation does not restrict you from working your second job.
 So if both jobs protect you, neither can fire you without just reason.

-But if you are not protected from your second job by Workers’ Comp, the employer may still choose to let you go if you do not give them notice and stop working.
+But if you are not protected from your second job by Workers’ Compensation, the employer may still choose to let you go if you do not give them notice and stop working.

 There might even be a case where your injury is so bad that you cannot work at all.
 This is called total incapacity.
 Total incapacity benefits are available, but only cover two-thirds of what you were getting paid previously.